michaelcmeetup/AE-github/README.md

 ## Features

+- Only overrides the Issues overview, everything else stays the same.
+- Uses GitHub labels, so everything is properly integrated.
 - Uses GitHub API, so everything stays on GitHub.
 - Drag and Drop allows Trello / Jira and alike behaviour.
-- No third-party service is used, everything stays on GitHub.
+- No third-party service is used, so everything stays on GitHub.
 - Simple and minimalistic, blazing-fast.
 - Libre Software, no nagging popups, no subscriptions or other crap.